Mexico City Mexico Temple

 Even since endowments were first given in Spanish in 1945 in the

-7th operating temple; closed for renovation; interior work underway; grading the grounds for new landscaping planMesa Arizona Temple, faithful Mexican Saints looked forward with anticipation to the time when they might be blessed with a temple in their own country.
+7th operating temple; closed for renovation; removing windows; grading the grounds; clearing visitors' center siteMesa Arizona Temple, faithful Mexican Saints looked forward with anticipation to the time when they might be blessed with a temple in their own country.

 When Church architect Emil B. Fetzer received the assignment to design the Mexico City Mexico Temple, he turned to a book on Mayan architecture, which Heber Grant Taylor and his wife felt inspired to give him 18 years earlier from the library of his grandfather President Heber J. Grant.